Tendersweet Orange Watermelon (89 Days)

 The Tendersweet Orange Watermelon is a medium-sized football-shaped fruit with bright orange flesh that is very sweet.
 We are often asked, "how do I know when to harvest watermelon?".
 The easiest way to tell is to wait until the first curly tendril turns brown.

 Sowing Indoors: 3-4 weeks before the last frost.
 Provide 70-85ºF soil temperature.
 Sow 2-3 seeds per cell/pot.
 Sowing into individual biodegradable peat/cow pots reduces root damage when transplanting.
 Transplant after last frost, 36-48" apart.

 Sowing Outdoors: After the last frost when the soil temperature is over 70ºF.

 How much does a packet plant: 18-20 foot single row, 5-6 hills

-Harvest- Look for the following signs as it does take some practice on telling when they are ready to harvest.
-The closet tendril to the stem dries, there is a crack in the stem that attaches to the watermelon to the vine, where the watermelon touches the ground it should be a butter yellow color, give it a knock with your hands it should sound hollow, the skin is dull, and slipping of the stem from the melon with slight finger pressure.
+Harvest: Look for the following signs as it does take some practice on telling when they are ready to harvest.
+The closet tendril to the stem dries, there is a crack in the stem that attaches the watermelon to the vine, where the watermelon touches the ground it should be a butter yellow color, give it a knock with your hands it should sound hollow, the skin is dull, and slipping of the stem from the melon with slight finger pressure.

-Tips- Plant in fertile soil amended with compost or well rotted manure and keep well watered.
+Tips: Plant Tendersweet Orange Watermelon in fertile soil, amended with compost or well-rotted manure, and keep well watered.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.